-Planning Application 22-10 is a request for a Conditional Use Permit (CUP) to allow for the Orange County Superior Court (OCSC) to establish a temporary public courthouse use within the MP zone, while the Court's permanent Santa Ana location is being renovated (estimated completion of the Santa Ana facility is in 2025).
-The project proposes various tenant improvements to allow for eight courtrooms, eight private judge offices, space for administrative support and areas for the general public.
+Planning Application 22-10 is a request for a Conditional Use Permit (CUP) to allow for the Orange County Superior Court (OCSC) to establish a temporary public courthouse use within the MP zone, while the Court's permanent Santa Ana location is being renovated (estimated completion in 2025).
+The project proposes various tenant improvements to allow for eight courtrooms, eight private judge offices, space for administrative support and general public areas.
 The use of the facility will be for small claims and probate cases and the majority of the cases will occur remotely (via video-conferencing).
-The facility will not have any jurors onsite, no criminal proceedings will take place, and there will be no detention facilities on the premises.
+The use will not have any jurors, no criminal proceedings will take place, and there will be no detention facilities on the premises.

-According to the Costa Mesa Municipal Code (CMMC) Section 13-30 (land use matrix), public offices and facilities, such as city halls, courthouses, and police/fire stations are a conditionally permitted use in the MP Zone.
+According to the Costa Mesa Municipal Code (CMMC) land use matrix section 13-30, public offices and facilities, such as city halls, courthouses, and police/fire stations are a conditionally permitted use in the MP Zone.